shangguanxiaomei/Imageshare/README.md

 # Imageshare
-share images for other project.
+share images for other projects.